Branching rules for winding subalgebras of the affine Kac--Moody algebras $A^{(1)}_1$ and $A^{(2)}_2$: Introduction

+This framework encompasses many classical situations.
+Diagonal embeddings give rise to tensor product multiplicities, including the Littlewood--Richardson coefficients for \(\mathfrak{gl}_n(\mathbb{C})\), while restriction to a Cartan subalgebra $\mathfrak{h}$ recovers the Kostka coefficients.
+Beyond individual multiplicities, the structure of the support

-of these multiplicities is also a fascinating object.
-Actually, it is a finitely generated semigroup that generates a polyhedral convex cone (see \cite{Brion2}).
-For $\dot{\mathfrak{g}}$ diagonally embedded in $\mathfrak{g}=\dot{\mathfrak{g}}\times\dot{\mathfrak{g}}$ this cone is the famous Horn cone.
-Its description has a very long and rich story (see \cite{Brion}, \cite{Brion2}, \cite{Kumarsv}, \cite{BelkaleKumar}, \cite{Ressayreinv}).
+is of independent interest: it is a finitely generated semigroup whose associated cone is polyhedral \cite{Brion2}.
+In the diagonal case, this cone is the Horn cone, which has been extensively studied; see, for instance, \cite{Brion, Kumarsv, Brion2, Ressayreinv, BelkaleKumar}.